Apple event: iPhone 13 and everything we expect on Sept. 14

-It's official!
-Apple's next event is scheduled for Tuesday, Sept.
+Mark your calendar!
+The next Apple event is scheduled for Tuesday, Sept.
 14, at 10 a.m.
 PT.
-We'll finally get to see the iPhone 13, Apple Watch 7 and maybe even the AirPods 3 during a virtual event next week.
-Looking ahead, we could also get a glimpse of the iPad Mini 6 and a ninth-generation iPad later this year.
+The iPhone 13, Apple Watch 7 and maybe even the AirPods 3 will make their debut at next week's virtual event.
+We could also get a glimpse of the iPad Mini 6 and ninth-generation iPad later this year.

 Apple has had two events in 2021 so far.
 The first event was in April, where we saw new iPad upgrades, colorful iMacs, AirTags trackers, a purple iPhone 12 and more.
 (Here's everything Apple announced in the spring.)
 Then, two months later, it held the annualWWDC, developers event, where we saw a first look at iOS 15, MacOS Monterey, also known as MacOS 12, WatchOS 8 and iPadOS 15.